 The Ring sensor can be mounted on any window or door frame.
-It connects with the Ring Alarm Base Station and sends alerts to Ring app when you open or close the door.
+It connects with the Ring Alarm Base Station and sends alerts to the Ring app when you open or close the door.

 Additionally, it also activates your alarm if someone tries to tamper with the sensors.

 The sensor runs on 2 CR2032 Coin cell batteries and can last easily for more than 2 years.
-It has a 1-year warranty and a must-have if you are already invested in Ring Alarm System.
+It has a 1-year warranty and is a must-have if you are already invested in Ring Alarm System.

 One of the smallest sensors that can be placed anywhere.
 The only con is that it requires the Ring Alarm Base Station.

 Sengled Smart Window & Door Sensor